cchampou/advent2k21/README.md

 ```
 *This will execute program for day4, using data in the file `./day4/input`*

-## Test
+## Tests

 As this project is for educational purpose, without constraints, and as it is not
-intended to be used anywhere in production, there is any many tests as I
+intended to be used anywhere in production, there is as many tests as I
 wish, from none to full coverage.